 A clear subdivision between the trajectory framework was enrichment with gene expression that is dependent upon antigen stimulation.

-to TEFF cells that repressed genes that promote lymphoid retention and recirculation (clusters P7 and P8) in LCMVArm-infected hosts,

-Howver, the
+Instead, these cells could be a source of TRM precrusors because they were most similar to DP effector cells, which have TRM potential [REF], and lacked gene expression to promote recirculation.

 Cells from LCMVArm-infected hosts were derived from day 5 p.i., and were enriched with genes highly expressed in double positive effector cells (DP, KLRG1hiCD127hi), and late effector and memory cells (Fig. XX, Best DEG, 3,6,8-9).
 These cells were also negatively enriched with expression of genes upregulated by TFs encoded by Klf2, Tcf7 and Tox, suggesting they could be primed for emigrating the spleen and seeding non-lypmhoid tissues.
 Consistent with this, both Runx3 and Prdm1 (Blimp1), which both encode TFs that promote TRM cell development were most highly expressed in clusters P7 and P8 relative to all others, and cells in these clusters were most prevalent on day 5 p.i., when enrichment TRM precursors in the spleen has been shown to peak.

-In contrast, Cluster P7 and P8 cells were not enriched with either the TEXint or the TEXterm gene expression signatures, emphasizing their distinction from TEX cells that developed in cluster P6.
-Thus, cells responding to LCMVCl13 infection appear to diverge within cluster P5 leading them either to a TEXprog2 cell state, or to the TEXterm cell state.
+Notably, gene expression driven by TCR stimulation was not enriched in cells from clusters P5 and P6, indicating that formation of TEXterm cells was not correlated with sustained, immunogenic antigen-receptor stimulation, which implies that earlier transcriptional events establish this trajectory in LCMVCl13-infected hosts.

+TMEM cells that develop after resolution of a prototypical acute infection are broadly delineated into circulating (TCIRC) cells, which comprise effector memory (TEM), long lived effector (TLLE) and central memory (TCM) subsets, or tissue-resident memory (TRM) cells.
+In addition, within the TCM population, cells that manifest stem cell like qualities (TSTEM) have been identified functionally.
+However, the initial derivation of each of these subsets remain unclear.
+CD8 T cells responding to acute infection can be subdivided into TE cells and classical memory precursor (cMP) cells based on differential surface expression of Killer like lectin receptor G-1 (Klrg1) and interleukin-7 receptor alpha (IL-7Ra/CD127).
+However, these subsets only become distinguishable in the spleen near the peak in T cell accumulation, when re-expression of CD127 (Il7ra) occurs on some cells.
+KRLG1lo CD127hi cMP cells preferentially develop into TCM and TEM cells, but are distinct from TRM cell precursors found in non-lymphoid tissues at the same time in terms of both chromatin accessibility and gene expression.
+Consistent with this, cells that most efficiently form TRM in gut non-lymphoid tissue are most prevalent in the spleen several days prior to when cMPs become evident.

-Heterogeneous RNA velocities in uEMPs promotes TMEM lineage specification
+Heterogeneous RNA velocities in uEMPs initiate lineage specification